spacialsec/RustAutoRecon/README.md

 # RustAutoRecon
 A blazing fast implementation of AutoRecon in Rust.
 A multi-threaded network reconnaissance tool which performs automated enumeration of services.
-Works up to 20% compared to the python implementation.
+Works up to 300% faster compared to the python implementation.

 <h1 align="center">